p-schlickmann/p-schlickmann/README.md

  ## 👋 Hello World !    <img src="https://www.pinclipart.com/picdir/big/131-1311752_earth-gif-earth-animated-gif-png-clipart.png" width="30px">

-I'm a IT Student at UFSC and a Full-Stack Web Developer at Solyd.
+I'm a IT Student at UFSC and a Full-Stack Web Dev at Solyd.
 - 🔭 I’m currently working on a personal project.
-- ✔️ I’m currently learning TypeScript and Django.
+- ✔️ I’m currently learning React Native.
 - 👯 I’m looking to collaborate on Web Development and Data Engineering projects.
 - 💬 Ask me about anything.
 I will try to help you as much as I can.
 - ⚡ Quote: Close your eyes and open your mind.